 Metrics unique to their segmentation

 Some metrics don’t lend themselves to data aggregation, not because they are ratios calculated from other metrics, but because of what they represent.
-Let’s look at a measurement of people exposed by my online ads (“Reach”):
+Let’s look at a measurement of people that have been exposed to my online ads (“Reach”):

 I want to know how many people were reached by campaign A and B, respectively, as well as how many people I reached in total.
 With the data at hand in the tables above that is impossible to say.
 The naïve solution here would be to aggregate the values for the respective campaigns, which would give me this: